RUACH ~ Youth, Families & Teen Learning

 Avodah: Spirituality – Awakening our hearts to connect to the Oneness of all creation through prayer, song, art, dance and other modalities, as well as service and connection to others.

 G’milut Chasadim: Acts of Lovingkindness – Using our hands and hearts inspired by Jewish wisdom to perform actions that make the world a better place – Tikkun Olam, Repair of the World.
-We are “praying with our feet and hands, hearts and minds.”
+To expand on the words of Rabbi Abraham Joshua Heschel, we are “praying with our feet and hands, hearts and minds.”